 Rule of law

 The importance of laws whether they be those that govern the class, the school or the country are consistently reinforced throughout regular school days as well as when dealing with behaviour.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.
 Parents sign a home school agreement when their children start school.
+Year 5 and 6 children visit Workington Magistrate’s Court to learn about the court and act out different scenarios.

 Within school pupils are actively encouraged to make choices knowing they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely eg. through E-Safety and PSHE lessons.